Lionsberg/lionsberg-wiki/The Advance of the Giants.md

-# The Advance of the Giants
+# The Advance of The Giants

 "The Advance of the Giants" is a metaphorical term that represents the rapid growth and influence of powerful entities such as multinational corporations, tech giants, capital giants, political superpowers and the supranational oligarchies that control them, in shaping the global landscape.
 These giants are growing and advancing their dominance over the Earth at an alarming rate in pursuit of profit, power, and self-interest at the expense of others, impacting the way we live, work, communicate, and interact with one another and the environment.